dcodeIO/doco/README.md

 ![doco - The JavaScript Documentation Engine](https://raw.github.com/dcodeIO/doco/master/doco.png)
 ======================================
-doco aims to become the best tool for documenting JavaScript code, all without the hazzle of other documentation engines.
+**doco** aims to become the ideal tool for documenting JavaScript code, all without the hazzle of other documentation engines.

 Why?
 ----
 As of today, creating documentation of JavaScript code seems to be ugly and error prone.
-In my opinion that's the reason why quick-and-dirty documentation generators like Docco are to popular.
-Unfortunately, documenting complicated things with a tool like Docco ends up in something that actually doesn't document much and is well suited for pretty simple and short projects only.
+In my opinion that's the reason why quick-and-dirty documentation generators are so popular.
+Unfortunately, documenting complicated things with a just-too-simple tool ends up in something that actually doesn't document much and is well suited for pretty small projects only.

-Of course there is JSDoc, which already is a pretty professional approach, but I've made the experience that JSDoc is too strict in what it does because it does not just do documenting but also parsing of JavaScript that - in not too few cases - goes wrong.
-Imho writing and putting together documentation should be left to the guy with the gun.

 What can doco already do?
 -------------------------